carbon-design-system/carbon-preprocess-svelte/README.md

 ```

 > [!WARNING]
-> **Class names that never appear as a literal `bx--` token cannot be detected.** The plugin keeps classes referenced by imported Carbon components, plus every literal `bx--…` token found in your bundled modules (`scanModules`).
+> **Class names that never appear as a literal `bx--` token can't be detected.** The plugin keeps classes from imported Carbon components, plus every literal `bx--…` token found in bundled modules (`scanModules`).
 Two things stay invisible:
 >
 > ```svelte
 > <!-- pruned: "bx-" and "-btn" never appear together as one literal token -->